superbenefit/state-template/agreements/readme.md

 This directory contains foundational documents that define relationships and expectations within your organization.
 These social contracts establish the foundation for how members interact and collaborate.

+*The example agreements in this directory are to help inspire you to consider what agreements exist within your organization.
+You should modify or replace these agreements with your organization's actual agreements established through a consensus process.*

 ## Purpose

 Agreements define the social contracts between members and the organization.
 While policies govern systems and processes, agreements focus on relationships and mutual commitments.
 Well-crafted agreements enable autonomous action while maintaining alignment with your shared purpose.